 Our kindergarten teacher’s bookshelves were busting at the seams with piles and piles of every great picture book one could imagine.
 She started the year off with starting kindergarten picture books that included diversity picks.
 She also included a weekly picture book that had SAT type of vocabulary words embedded in the story.
 She would read the story and the kids would guess the meaning of the words based on text.
 There was a special chart with the highlighted words for each book that she kept up in the classroom.

 She also was sensitive to LGBT issues; often a child in her class would have two same-sex parents.
-She would read them The Family Book and And Tango Makes Three.
+She would read them It’s Okay to be Different and And Tango Makes Three.

 Kindergarten is such a wonderful time to explore the world via picture books.
 I’ve picked some of my favorites and hope you will share some of yours by leaving a comment!
 Thank you!